Covid 19 coronavirus: Is it safe for Auckland to move to level 2?

 Auckland is due to come out of level-3 lockdown at 11.59pm tonight - PM Jacinda Arden will hold a press conference today to confirm the move, but experts are calling for a rethink as new cases of the virus across the city show no sign of slowing down.

+It comes as the Government appears to be widening its testing net, with an "important message" posted on the Government's official Unite Against Covid-19 Facebook page, encouraging people in west and south Auckland to be tested.

 Ardern will confirm at 1pm today whether Auckland's Covid-19 restrictions will be relaxed - and the region moves to level 2 tonight as planned.
+The press conference will broadcast live on nzherald.co.nz and Newstalk ZB.

 The move, announced last Monday, is looking increasingly risky after 13 new Covid cases were reported in the city yesterday - the highest for almost two weeks.